lauxjpn/CorruptQueryAccessWorkaround/README.md

 # CurruptQueryAccessWorkaround
 The latest workaround for the "Query is corrupt" error introduced with CVE-2019-1402 in MS Access.

+There are other workarounds out there that need to be applied on an administrative level, e.g. by uninstalling the erroneous update.
+In contrast to those, the intention of the one provided here is to work by automatically altering the MDB/ACCDB content itself with as little work as possible.

 ### Instructions

 Use the `basWorkaround.bas` module to automatically implement Microsofts suggested workaround (using a query instead of a table).
 As a precaution, backup your database first.